 \section{Introduction}

-The field of generating photorealistic 2D images from simple text prompts is rapidly growing, and recent advancements owe much to the use of diffusion models.
-This has resulted in the development of models that can generate images of exceptional quality \cite{ramesh2022hierarchical, rombach2022high, saharia2022photorealistic}.
-In contrast, generating high-quality 3D content from text prompts is a much more challenging field, given that the output space is significantly larger and 3D consistency is required.
-Additionally, there is a lack of large amounts of training data pairs for text and 3D models, which further complicates the development of effective models in this domain.
+The field of generating photorealistic 2D images from simple text prompts is experiencing rapid growth, and recent advancements are largely attributed to the utilization of diffusion models.
+These advancements have led to the creation of models capable of producing images of exceptional quality \cite{ramesh2022hierarchical, rombach2022high, saharia2022photorealistic}.
+In contrast, generating high-quality 3D content from text prompts poses significantly greater challenges due to the much larger output space and the requirement for 3D consistency.
+Moreover, the scarcity of adequately large training pairs containing both text and 3D models further handicaps the development of effective models.

-Early methods \cite{jain2022zero, lee2022understanding, mohammad2022clip} explore zero-shot text-guided 3D content creation utilizing the guidance from CLIP \cite{radford2021learning}.
-These approaches optimize the underlying 3D representations (NeRFs and meshes), such that all 2D renderings reach high text-image alignment scores for all 2D renderings.
-However, these methods tend to generate poor 3D shapes with unsatisfactory geometry as well as appearance.
-To overcome such limitations, DreamFusion \cite{poole2022dreamfusion} showcased impressive capability in text-to-3D synthesis by utilizing a powerful pre-trained text-to-image diffusion model \cite{rombach2022high} as a strong image prior.
-A NeRF is trained to represent 3D models using novel Score Distillation Sampling (SDS) gradients together with view-dependent prompts, they train a NeRF to represent 3D models.
-Some follow-up works focus on further improving the quality of the generated content, such as TextMesh \cite{tsalicoglou2023textmesh}, Magic3D \cite{lin2023magic3d}, and ProlificDreamer \cite{wang2023prolificdreamer}, further improve the quality of the generated 3D contents.
+Early methods \cite{jain2022zero, lee2022understanding, mohammad2022clip} explore zero-shot text-guided 3D content creation by utilizing guidance from CLIP \cite{radford2021learning}.
+These approaches optimize the underlying 3D representations, such as NeRFs and meshes, to achieve high text-image alignment scores for all 2D renderings.
+However, these methods tend to generate 3D shapes with poor geometry and unsatisfactory appearance.
+To address these limitations, DreamFusion \cite{poole2022dreamfusion} showcases impressive capabilities in text-to-3D synthesis by leveraging a powerful pre-trained text-to-image diffusion model \cite{rombach2022high} as a strong image prior.
+A NeRF is trained to represent 3D models using novel Score Distillation Sampling (SDS) gradients \cite{poole2022dreamfusion} and view-dependent prompts.
+Subsequent works, such as TextMesh\cite{tsalicoglou2023textmesh}, Magic3D \cite{lin2023magic3d}, and ProlificDreamer \cite{wang2023prolificdreamer}, further improve the quality of the generated 3D contents.